C.J. Abrams Player Props: Nationals vs. Cardinals

 C.J.
 Abrams At The Plate

-- Abrams has 11 doubles, two triples, six home runs and eight walks while batting .215.
+- Abrams is hitting .221 with 11 doubles, two triples, six home runs and nine walks.

+- Abrams has reached base via a hit in 37 games this season (of 63 played), and had multiple hits in 10 of those games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.